harvard-edtech/edtech-guide/react-2022.md

 Remove banned extensions or disable them on all our projects:

 1. `GitHub Copilot` - this removes opportunity for learning
+1. `Tabnine` – this removes opportunity for learning and introduces unintended code
 1. `Prettier` - formats in ways that do not necessarily follow our rules

 If you want, install optional VSCode extensions: